 According to the development plan of Sadales tīkls AS, large investments are made in the maintenance and development of distribution networks each year.
-In 2019, investments in the distribution segment remained at the same level as in 2018 and comprised EUR 95.1 million or approximately 40 per-cent of the total amount of the Group's investment.
-Investments in the distribution segment are focused on modernisation of lines and reconstruction of transformer substations (65 per-cent of distribution investments in 2019).
-Other major areas of investment include connections of new customers (19 per-cent) and introduction of smart electricity meters (5 per-cent).
-Distribution investments exceeded the segment's depreciation in 2019 (EUR 75.3 million).
+In 2020, investments in the distribution segment comprised EUR 87.4 million or approximately a half of the total amount of the Group's investment.
+Investments in the distribution segment are focused on modernisation of lines and reconstruction of transformer substations (68 per-cent of distribution investments in 2020).
+Other major areas of investment include connections of new customers (17 per-cent) and introduction of smart electricity meters (6 per-cent).
+Distribution investments exceeded the segment's depreciation in 2020 (EUR 67.6 million).